timgilbert/cljs-pikaday/examples/reagent/README.md

 (so you can't have a trip which starts in the future and extends into the past).

-You can see this in action (eventually) at http://timgilbert.github.io/cljs-pikaday/reagent-example/index.html.
+You can see this in action at
+http://timgilbert.github.io/cljs-pikaday/reagent-example/index.html.